Reactive Attachment Disorder

 Reactive attachment disorder or RAD is associated with adopted children.
-It can sometimes develop sometimes even when an adoption occurs in the first few days after birth if there has been a disruption in the baby’s support by a caregiver for more than a few days.
-Life situations other than adoption can also create disruptions in early childhood that are often missed.
-Certainly not all adopted children have RAD, but it’s important to be aware of the symptoms.
+It can sometimes develop even when an adoption occurs in the first few days after birth if there was a disruption in the baby’s support by a caregiver for more than a few days.
+Life situations other than adoption can also create disruptions in early childhood that can cause RAD.

-It may take years before some of the problems show up – which makes the diagnosis much harder.
-As social engagement and school demands increase, the problems often start to grow, but because it wasn’t identified earlier, the diagnosis may be completely overlooked.
+It may take years before certain problems caused by RAD show up, which makes the diagnosis much harder.
+As social engagement and school demands increase, the problems often start to grow, but because it wasn’t identified earlier, the correct diagnosis may continue to be unrecognized.